Dorothy Montgomery

-Dorothy Elizabeth Montgomery [״Monty״] (February 6, 1924 – September 17, 2009) was a utility infielder who played in the All-American Girls Professional Baseball League.
+Dorothy Elizabeth Montgomery [״Monty״] (February 6, 1924 – September 17, 2009) was a utility infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 3", 110 lb., she batted left-handed and threw right-handed.

 Dorothy Montgomery was cut two times from the league, but she managed to obtain a one-year contract during the 1946 season.